 GRE General Test Syllabus contains the following:

-1. Analytical Writing: This section has two types of questions viz, Analyze an Issue and Analyze an Argument.
+- Analytical Writing: GRE Analytical Writing section has two types of questions viz, Analyze an Issue and Analyze an Argument.
 This section is designed to test the candidate’s ability to think critically and articulate the points to support their ideas in a clear and structured manner.

-3. Quantitative Reasoning: This section tests the high school math aptitude of the candidate.
-There are no tough problem-solving topics like calculus or trigonometry.
+- Quantitative Reasoning: GRE Quantitative Reasoning section tests the high school math aptitude of the candidate.
+There are no tough problem-solving topics like calculus or trigonometry involved.
 The candidates can make use of the on-screen calculator available.
-The topics involved are:
+The topics for this section are as following :

 - Arithmetic: Percent, Ratio, Rate, Sequence, Factorization, Decimal Representations.